The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 But what exactly is a creditors meeting?
 And is it something that you should be worried about?
-The term ‘creditors meeting’ can sound daunting, but it doesn’t mean that all your creditors physically meet in person to discuss your debt.
+The term ‘creditors meeting’ can sound daunting, but it doesn’t necessarily mean that all your creditors physically meet in person to discuss your debt.

 What is an IVA?